Corvirtus Blog

 I had been thinking about the state of American civility and mindful leadership, when I was honored by an invitation to speak to a group of students in their second year at a major university’s MBA program.
 They had signed up for a course titled – Principled Leadership for Business and Society.
 That’s an important topic, one that aligns with my interest, and something that I thought I might have thoughts and experience to share that would interest the students.

-After all, who wouldn’t want to be a principled leader or to have the pleasure of working for one?
+After all, who wouldn’t want to be a principled leader or to have the pleasure of working with one?
 Who wouldn't want to be a part of an effective, high performing team?
-According to the syllabus, one of the questions the course answers is along the lines of: What inclines us to follow some people and not others?
-Given the title of the course, an implicit assumption is that being principled is a plus when it comes to being an effective leader; i.e.., someone who earns the loyalty of committed, competent, and enthusiastic followers.
+According to the syllabus, one of the questions the course answers was along the lines of: What inclines us to follow some people and not others?
+Given the title of the course, an implicit assumption is that being principled is a plus when it comes to being an effective leader; i.e., someone who earns the loyalty of committed, competent, and enthusiastic followers.

-One of these principles has to deal with leader decorum.
+One of these principles has to deal with leader decorum: behavior that supports our morals.
+Morals could be our own individual beliefs about what is right, but also that of our organization, our culture.
 If for no other reason, good manners on the part of a leader are important because of the power difference between leader and follower.
-Good manners on the part of a leader signals to followers that they are respected, which is a first step toward earning their trust.
+Good manners on the part of a leader signals to followers that they are respected and safe.
+It's the first, essential, step to earning the psychological safety required for trust.

 Manners: the key to principled and effective leadership